schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 The reset button does exactly that: it executes the program stored on the chip, on the Arduino board.

-In the next chapter we are going to see how to get the mBot to turn left, right and then move backward, as well.
+In the next chapter we are going to see how to get the mBot to turn left, right and then move backwards, as well.

 ### Questions

 1.What will be the effect of this command: "run backward at speed -100"

-**A. It will have the mBot move forward**
+**A. It will have the mBot move forwards**

-B. It will have the mBot move backward
+B. It will have the mBot move backwards

 C. It will have the mBot to stop